GilCaplan/USA_trip_cost_agent/README.md

 A multi-agent travel planning system that generates personalized itineraries, cost estimates, and venue recommendations.
 Built with **FastAPI**, **Ollama (Llama 3)**, and **Scikit-Learn**.

+Make sure to update the "sas_token" variable in main.py in the get_data_local function which pulls from the azure container, for data privacy
 Demo to install project locally to IDE - https://youtu.be/6_4i9UUJuuo

 ## 📋 Prerequisites